-The second level is where the control of the aircraft is such that the safe outcome of the manoeuvre or procedure is certain, but the flight tolerances have been exceeded or the technique is unsatisfactory.
+The second level is where the control of the FSTD is such that the safe outcome of the activity or procedure is certain, but the technique is unsatisfactory.
+Under these circumstances the proficiency check may be continued and credits given for successfully completed test items.

-The examiner has the discretion to enable the applicant to demonstrate NTS2 TEM to avoid the situation where the error becomes safety critical.
+The examiner has the discretion to enable the applicant to demonstrate TEM to avoid the situation where the error becomes safety critical.